edgedb/easy-edgedb/README.md

 };
 ```

+Up next in Chapter 3: [Jonathan gets into the carriage and travels into the cold mountains...](../chapter3/index.md)

 # Chapter 3 - Jonathan goes to Castle Dracula

 In this chapter we are going to start to think about time, as you can see from what Jonathan Harker is doing: